-Concepts in use as of 2019: Statistics on financial aid for students
+Concepts: Statistics on financial aid for students

 Recipients of student financial aid

 A recipient of student financial aid is a person who has received study grant or housing supplement payments or a government guarantee for a student loan.